It Would Take a Strong Strong Man

 "It Would Take a Strong Strong Man" is a 1987 song by English singer-songwriter Rick Astley.
 Written by Stock Aitken Waterman, it was released as the fifth single from Astley's debut album Whenever You Need Somebody.
 It was mainly intended for the American market where it was a top ten hit, and was not released in the United Kingdom and most of Europe.

 Background and release

 The B-side "You Move Me" written by Rick Astley was featured in the movie Cocktail.
 Producer Pete Waterman excitedly dragged Astley into his office and played Astley a VHS of the trailer of the movie and Astley was stunned that his song was played all the way through it.
 Waterman neglected to tell Astley that it was only in the trailer and not the movie.

+Critical reception

+Retrospectively, in 2025, Thomas Edward of Smooth Radio ranked the song number nine in his list of "Rick Astley's 10 greatest songs, ever".

 Chart performance

 "It Would Take a Strong Strong Man" reached number one in Canada, number ten on the US Billboard Hot 100 and number one for one week on the Hot Adult Contemporary chart.